Everything You Need to Know about Development in the Crowsnest Pass

 Subdivision is the dividing of a single parcel of land into two or more parcels.

-This process is governed and regulated by a number of various provincial and municipal legislations.
+This process is governed and regulated by a number of provincial and municipal legislation.
 Subdivision approval is also required for title separations, property line adjustments, bare land condominiums and the registration of long-term leases.
 The subdivision of land is part of a larger process of land use planning beyond just the lots being created.
-Planners and those assigned process subdivision proposals on behalf of a municipality.
-They spend a great deal of time reviewing land use, legislation, studies, site suitability and subdivision site specifics of proposals both before and after an actual application is submitted.
-The Oldman River Regional Services Commission (ORRSC) processes applications on behalf of the Municipality of Crowsnest Pass.
+Multi-lot subdivision typically requires an Area Structure Plan.
+Please refer to 2003 - Area Structure Plan Applications Procedure.
+The Oldman River Regional Services Commission (ORRSC) in conjunction with the Development Office processes subdivision applications on behalf of the Municipality of Crowsnest Pass.

 Please contact ORRSC at 403-329-1344 (or toll free at 1-877-329-1387), or refer to the subdivision brochures supplied by ORRSC for more information available below or for pick up at the Municipal Office.